JacekPierzchlewski/melancholia/docs/index.rst

 About 'melancholia'
 ------------------------------------------------------------------
-'melancholia' is a Python module which can be used to write a Numpy array in a format which is easy to read by humans.
+'melancholia' is a Python module which can be used to write a NumPy array in a format which is easy to read by humans.
 An array may be printed into a string variable or into a file.

 'melancholia' checks the number of dimensions in an array and act acordignly -